Emergency Processing Fund

-The Government of Canada has committed $77.5 million to the Emergency Processing Fund to support the immediate needs of domestic production lines as a result of COVID-19.
+The Government of Canada committed $77.5 million to the Emergency Processing Fund to support the immediate needs of domestic production lines as a result of COVID-19.

-Out of the $77.5 million, IAF is administering $5 million of cost-shared funding to eligible projects up to $100,000 in size (per applicant) with the minimum application size being $10,000.
+Out of the $77.5 million, IAF is administered $5 million of cost-shared funding to eligible projects up to $100,000 in size (per applicant) with the minimum application size being $10,000.
 For project funding requests $100,000 and over, applicants must apply directly to AAFC.

 Do you need $100,000 or more?

 If your request for funding is $100,000 or more please apply through Agriculture and Agri-Food Canada (AAFC).
 Applications to AAFC are being accepted on a continuous basis until 11:59pm EDT Friday, July 31, 2020 or earlier if funding is fully allocated before that date.

 Are you a Seafood Processor?

 If you are a Seafood or Aquaculture Processor, you are not eligible for this program.
 Please refer to the Canadian Seafood Stabilization Fund for opportunities for the sector.
 Applications to the CSSF are being accepted on a continuous basis until 4:30pm PDT Monday, July 13, 2020.

 Program funding is designed to support specific priority areas relating to food safety and security.